How to get back into training after illness (and covid)

 Marrying up how you feel with objective data is helpful.
 Weeks after I had covid, my exercise tolerance and strength both noticeably reduced.
 I would contact friends who had recently also had covid to check if I was alone, but I wasn’t.

-My resting heart rate became raised, and my heart rate variability (HRV) was reduced.
+My resting heart rate was raised, and my heart rate variability (HRV) was reduced.
 The HRV is a measure of neurocardiac function, a combination of heart-brain interaction and autonomic function .
 It can be thought of as a measure of physical and psychological stress.
 The greater the stress, the lower the normal pattern of biological heart rate variability (reduced HRV).

 Additionally to how you are feeling and your vitals, blood markers can see if there is any persistent inflammation and provide insight into your overall health.
 Biomarkers included in our Ultimate Performance Blood Test can provide useful data over time.